Breakthrough/PySceneDetect/README.md

 PySceneDetect is a command-line tool, written in Python and using OpenCV, which analyzes a video, looking for scene changes or cuts.
 The output timecodes can then be used with another tool (e.g. `mkvmerge`, `ffmpeg`) to split the video into individual clips.
 A frame-by-frame analysis can also be generated for a video, to help with determining optimal threshold values or detecting patterns/other analysis methods for a particular video.

 Note that PySceneDetect is currently in alpha; see Current Features & Roadmap below for details.
 For help or other issues, you can visit #pyscenedetect on Freenode, or contact me on [my website](http://www.bcastell.com/about/).
 Feel free to submit any bugs or feature requests to [the Issue Tracker](https://github.com/Breakthrough/PySceneDetect/issues) here on Github.
-Development right now is a tad slow as I'm nearing the completion of my thesis, but should resume to a normal pace early in the new year (January 2016).
+Development right now is a tad slow as I'm nearing the completion of my thesis, but should resume to a normal pace afterwards (mid-2016).

 Download & Requirements